sdmix/itsmattallen.co.uk/blog/_posts/2013-06-19-xbox-one-update.md

 <p>Don’t judge a product on the sales pitch.</p>
 <h2 class="ttheme  lower2  spacer1">Planning for the future, forgetting about the present</h2>
 <p class="spacer1">The Xbox One had a proposal for a platform that was heading to the future.
 We all keep hearing that the future is in the cloud but console gaming keeps on staying well and truly flat on Earth and with this update, the Xbox One has plummeted at full speed with no parachute.
 It is no longer heading for the future, but staying in the present.</p>
-<p class="spacer1">I understand that these features will show there head again, but I seriously doubt it will be for another generation of consoles now, which means services like <a href="http://store.steampowered.com/" target="_blank">Steam</a> will have the advantage to take their heavily cloud based platform to the living room, and build a console that has been rumoured about for some time.</p>
+<p class="spacer1">I understand that these features will show their head again, but I seriously doubt it will be for another generation of consoles now, which means services like <a href="http://store.steampowered.com/" target="_blank">Steam</a> will have the advantage to take their heavily cloud based platform to the living room, and build a console that has been rumoured about for some time.</p>
 <h2 class="ttheme  lower2  spacer1">To sum it up</h2>
 <p class="spacer1">At the end of the day people don’t like change and the only way to move forward is sometimes to dive right in with a firm backbone believing in the product that you have created.
-Due to how Microsoft have handled educating the mass audience of their console on these new feature and policies the backlash was unbelievably negative and this new turn of events may show that Microsoft have the ability to listen to their customers, but also may be in doubt at whether they believed in the product to begin with or if they just gave up on attempting to educate people. </p>
+Due to how Microsoft have handled educating the mass audience of their console on these new features and policies the backlash was unbelievably negative and this new turn of events may show that Microsoft have the ability to listen to their customers, but also may be in doubt at whether they believed in the product to begin with or if they just gave up on attempting to educate people. </p>
 <p class="spacer1">We shall soon see if this decision was worth it and has effected the pre-order ratio which was originally listed at 1-9 in Sonys favour.
 Either way this is one nightmare that they are not going to forget any time soon.</p>
 </div>
 <h2 class="lower2  wrapper  ttheme">Signing off</h2>